 What You Don’t Know About Your Cloud Security Can Definitely Hurt Your Business and Your Users

 While the cloud itself is not inherently risky, it’s the areas that customers often overlook from a security perspective that open them up to potential exploitation from cybercriminals.

 Just as Cloud Technology Continues To Evolve, So Too Do Cybercriminals’ Techniques.
 Today’s cybercriminals are using increasingly sophisticated methods to find and infiltrate vulnerable systems.
 Customer SaaS applications are especially vulnerable to attacks.
 At the same time, the containers used to host cloud-based servers, databases, and the like are also highly susceptible to potential vector attacks8, including OS exploits, container breakouts, denial of service, embedded malware, and credential theft9 that are made possible when customerside configurations, access management, and settings aren’t updated on a regular and frequent basis.

-Cyberattacks Hit All Sizes and Types of Organizations.
+Cyberattacks Hit Organizations of all Sizes and Types.
 Nearly half of all cyberattacks are committed against small businesses, according to Verizon’s annual Data Breach Investigations Report.10 Yet, security remains the top cloud challenge for SMBs closely followed by lack of resources and expertise.11 Misconfigurations is one of the leading attack vendors for organizations12 and can

 S O L U T I O N